Jet off to Paris, where every moment sparkles with romance, art, and croissants that'll make your heart sing as much as your taste buds!

-Paris 2026 Holiday Highlights
+Holidays to Paris Highlights

 Good to Know

-• 🥖 Fun fact: the first public café in the world opened on Rue de l'Ancienne Comédie in 1686, it's still standing as Le Procope, and you can have lunch in the same dining room where Voltaire used to put away forty cups of coffee a day.
+🥖 Fun fact - the first public café in the world opened on Rue de l'Ancienne Comédie in 1686, it's still standing as Le Procope, and you can have lunch in the same dining room where Voltaire used to put away forty cups of coffee a day.

-Top tips about the best sights to see in Paris.
+Top tips about the best sights to see in Paris

 Remember when Carrie Bradshaw traipsed the streets of Paris in her iconic Louboutins?
 Picture that, but with today's swagger and without the dramatic heartbreak.
 A city break to Paris isn't just about snapping a selfie with the Eiffel Tower or munching on croissants (although, let’s be real, those flaky pastries are life).
 It's about stepping into a world that's as timeless as your grandma’s vintage coat and as buzzing as last night's TikTok dance trend... but it's the most popular city in the world, so a few insider tips will help your trip go with a swing, so with that in mind, here are our top tips:

-• 🖼️ The Louvre: book a timed entry slot online, pick two or three wings rather than trying to do it all, and head straight to Mona Lisa first thing or last thing to dodge the worst of the crowds.
-Free first Saturday of every month from 6pm to 9.45pm.
+The Louvre - it's like the magnum opus of art, renowned worldwide for its extensive collection of exquisite pieces throughout the ages, the Mona Lisa's current address too, but you deffo already knew that.
+Book a timed entry slot online, pick two or three wings rather than trying to do it all, and head straight to Mona Lisa first thing or last thing to dodge the worst of the crowds.
+Even better, its free the first Saturday of every month from 6 pm to 9:45 pm.

-🏨 The Best Hotels for your Holidays to Paris
+The Best Hotels for your Holidays to Paris

 Whether you're planning a romantic city break for two, a family holiday with the kids, or something properly swanky, we've got Paris hotels to match.
 Here are some of our top picks, or you can browse all our Paris hotels here: